mylamke/SQL-Explore-Ecommerce-Dataset/README.md

 |--------|------------------------|----------------------------|
 | 201706 | 25.7357631             | 4.074559876                |
 | 201707 | 27.72095436            | 4.191840875                |

+The table shows user behavior in a tabular format with two columns  "avg_pageviews_purchase," and "avg_pageviews_non_purchase"  in two consecutive months, June 2017 (201706) and July 2017 (201707).

+ **Pageviews for Users Making a Purchase vs. Non-Purchasers:** The data highlights a significant difference in average pageviews between users who made a purchase and those who did not.
+On average, users who made a purchase tend to view more pages on the website than those who did not.
+In June 2017, for instance, the average pageviews for purchasers (25.74) were much higher compared to non-purchasers (4.07).

+ **Engagement Patterns:** The higher average pageviews for purchasers suggest that users who are more engaged with the website's content are more likely to make a purchase.
+This could indicate a positive correlation between engagement and conversion.

+ **Behavioral Insights:** The data reflect different user behaviors.
+Users interested in making a purchase might spend more time exploring product details, reading reviews, and comparing options, leading to a higher number of pageviews.

+ **Conversion Optimization:** The business can leverage this data to optimize its website's design and content to encourage higher engagement among users likely to purchase.
+This could involve improving navigation, showcasing relevant products, and providing valuable content to guide users toward conversion.

 **6.5 Average number of transactions per user that purchased in July 2017**
 ~~~~sql